Powhatan: Extinction as a tribe

-Culture and lifeways
+Geography

-Reconstructed Powhatan village at the Jamestown Settlement living-history museum.
+Reconstructed Powhatan town at the Jamestown Settlement living-history museum.

-The Powhatan lived east of the Fall Line in Tidewater Virginia.
-They built their houses, called yehakins, by bending saplings and placing woven mats or bark over top of the saplings.
-They supported themselves primarily by growing crops, especially maize, but they also fished and hunted in the great forest in their area.
-Villages consisted of many related families organized in tribes led by a chief (weroance/werowance or weroansqua if female).
-They paid tribute to the paramount chief (mamanatowick), Powhatan.
+The Powhatan people lived east of the Atlantic Seaboard fall line on both sides of the Powhatan (James) River and north of the Kingsland Creek.
+Their capital called Powhatan or Paqwachowng (literally "town at the rapids") was close to the waterfalls (called Paqwachowng) in the vicinity of Richmond, the capital of Virginia.
+Outside of their capital they inhabited at least three other towns (according to Smith), Archer (1607a: 86) adds another village on Mayo Island in James River opposite of their capital, which he called Pawatahs Towre (Powhatan Town).

-The region occupied by the Powhatan was bounded approximately by the Potomac River to the north, the Fall Line to the west, the Virginia-North Carolina border to the south, and the Atlantic Ocean to the east.
-Generally peaceful interactions with the Pamlicos and Chowanocs occurred along the southern boundary, while the western and northern boundaries were more contested.
-Conflicts occurred with Monacans and Mannahoacs along the western boundary and Massawomecks along the northern boundary.
+Culture

-The Powhatans primarily used fires to heat their sleeping rooms.
+The Powhatan people built their houses, called yehakins, by bending saplings and placing woven mats or bark over top of the saplings.
+They supported themselves primarily by growing crops, especially maize, but they also fished and hunted in the great forest in their lands.
+They primarily used fires to heat their sleeping rooms.
 As a result, less bedding was needed, and bedding materials could be easily stored during daytime hours.
 Couples typically slept head to foot.

-According to research by the National Park Service, Powhatan "men were warriors and hunters, while women were gardeners and gatherers.
-English colonial accounts described the men, who ran and walked extensively through the woods in pursuit of enemies or game, as tall and lean and possessed of handsome physiques.
-The women were shorter, and strong because of the hours they spent tending crops, pounding corn into meals, gathering nuts, and performing other domestic chores.
+Powhatan men were soldiers and hunters, while women were farmers and gatherers.
+The women were strong because of the hours they spent tending crops, pounding corn into meals, gathering nuts, and performing other vital jobs.
 When the men undertook extended hunts, the women went ahead of them to construct hunting camps.
-The Powhatan domestic economy depended on the labor of both sexes."
+The Powhatan domestic economy depended on the labor of both sexes.
 Powhatan women would form work parties to accomplish tasks more efficiently.
-Women were also believed to serve as barbers, decorate homes, and produce decorative clothing.
-Overall, Powhatan women maintained a significant measure of autonomy in both their work lives and sexual lives.
+Women cut hair, furnished homes, and produced clothing.
+Overall, Powhatan women maintained independence in both their work lives and sexual lives.
 After a long day, the Powhatan people would celebrate and burn off any last energy they had by dancing and singing.
-This also allowed them to release any tensions they had from working with others.
+This also allowed them to release any tensions they had from working.